In3tinct/See-SURF/README.md

 Stackoverflow and Entire Internet.

 #### Future Extensions
-- More conditions to avoid false positives
+- More conditions to avoid false positives.
-- Transitioning from potential to trying an exploit (Hitting Bulls eye)
+- Transitioning from potential parameter to trying an exploit.
+(Hitting Bulls eye).

 ## License
 GNUV3 © [In3tinct]